Australia’s economic and commercial diplomacy

-The new Economic and Commercial Diplomacy Agenda uses the full suite of the Australian Government’s diplomatic resources and our domestic networks to advocate for an open global economy, support businesses seeking commercial opportunities, advance our political and economic interests, and strengthen our international competitiveness.
+The Economic and Commercial Diplomacy Agenda uses the full suite of the Australian Government's diplomatic resources and our domestic networks to promote Australia’s economic security and prosperity, through advocacy for an open global economy, support for businesses seeking commercial opportunities overseas and strengthening our international trade and investment competitiveness.

 - promoting investment